 As for the ad groups, they consist of ads and specific targeting criteria such as keywords, audiences, interests, etc.

-There’s even a Google AdWords keyword tool, also known as Google AdWords Keyword Planner.
+There’s even a Google Ads keyword tool, also known as Google Ads Keyword Planner.

 You can check it right here!

-In order to set up an account on Google AdWords, the advertiser should use an email address and password.
+In order to set up an account on Google Ads, the advertiser should use an email address and password.